localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 LocalStack’s remote storage backend, teams can manage and share their application’s state effortlessly, all while interfacing seamlessly via the
 LocalStack Web Application.
 Read more about Cloud Pods in our dedicated [**user guide**](https://docs.localstack.cloud/user-guide/cloud-pods/).

-## Personalized Experience with Extensions
+## Expand your local testing stack with Extensions

 LocalStack Extensions offer developers the flexibility to enhance and personalize their LocalStack experience.
 These extensions provide a framework for launching custom services within the LocalStack container and utilizing the platform's robust ecosystem.
 They empower developers